simozzer/temporic/README.md

 # temporic
-Repo for experimentation with orif screen effects
+Repo for experimentation with oric screen effects